liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-6-managing-faces.md

         <br /><br />
         **Note on encoding/xml escaping**: because renderkits have their own pre/post processing to deal with situations calling for xml escaping in URLs, the bridge must return an URL that contains the identical xml escaping (or not) used in the URL passed to `encodeActionURL`.
-I.e. if the incoming URL is xml escaped the the returned URL must also be xml escaped, likewise if the incoming URL isn't escaped the returned URL must not be escaped.
+I.e. if the incoming URL is xml escaped the returned URL must also be xml escaped, likewise if the incoming URL isn't escaped the returned URL must not be escaped.
 In the case xml escaping can't be determined from the incoming URL, the bridge must assume the URL is not xml escaped and return an unescaped URL accordingly<sup>[[6.99](tck-tests.md#6.99)]</sup>.
 Also, because there are